Frequently Asked Questions

 When should I use RAP?

-RAP supports the efficient development of enterprise OData-based SAP Fiori UI services and Web APIs intrinsically optimized for SAP HANA on SAP Cloud Platform ABAP environment as well as on SAP S/4HANA, regardless of whether you want to start from scratch (greenfield implementations) or reuse existing business logic (brownfield implementations).
+RAP supports the efficient development of enterprise OData-based SAP Fiori UI services and Web APIs intrinsically optimized for SAP HANA on SAP Business Technology Platform (BTP) ABAP Environment – formerly known as SAP Cloud Platform ABAP Environment – as well as on SAP S/4HANA, regardless of whether you want to start from scratch (greenfield implementations) or reuse existing business logic (brownfield implementations).

 Where is RAP available ?

-RAP is available in the cloud on SAP Cloud Platform ABAP Environment and on-premise on SAP S/4HANA starting with edition 1909.
+RAP is available in the cloud on SAP BTP ABAP Environment and on-premise on SAP S/4HANA starting with edition 1909.

 Which E2E scenarios are supported?